Why Meme Marketing doesn’t work for your business

 Well, the short answer is “probably no”.

-Going back in time, internet users were initially able to access the content given to them through read-only websites.
+Going back in time, internet users could initially access the content given to them through read-only websites.
 But as Web 2.0 became dominant and social media platforms became the norm, the content posting dynamic changed permanently, paving the way for meme marketing.

 Nowadays, every internet user can share their thoughts and ideas on the internet.
 So, the internet became rapidly flooded with images with repetitive jokes (sometimes slightly altered) that got the sort of attention that brands could only dream of.

-Challenges, jokes, videos, photos, and all sorts of content formats and shapes gain worldwide popularity overnight, without investing a single penny, all while engaging a tremendous amount of people.
+Challenges, jokes, videos, photos, and all sorts of content formats and shapes gain worldwide popularity overnight without investing a single penny and engaging many people.
 These are the memes and the power they hold.

 Naturally, as marketers, we have noticed this phenomenon and tried to boost sales and brand engagement for our companies.
-And, as we know, some attempts were successful, and some failed miserably.
+As we know, some attempts were successful, and some failed miserably.

-A meme can take the shape of a joke, a concept, or a catchphrase, and is posted online mainly for humorous purposes.
+A meme can be a joke, a concept, or a catchphrase and is posted online mainly for humor.
 Memes are usually represented by photos, but they can also be videos, GIFs, or just texts.
-They can quickly get famous, and they spread uncontrollably through imitation, from one person to another.
+They can quickly become famous and spread uncontrollably through imitation from one person to another.

 Memes have quickly gained remarkable popularity thanks to the way they are spreading.
-And also, there are some specific characteristics memes have that make them a powerful way of increasing a brand’s online reach:
+Also, there are some specific characteristics memes have that make them a powerful way of increasing a brand’s online reach:

 • They can be easily imitated and adapted to a business’s concept;